Until last week, residents in the neighborhood had no idea this project was in the works.

 An architect has been retained, and sketches drawn up.
 A meeting to discuss the development was held in early January.
 In December, the church solicited the requisite input from city departments like Public Transit.

-The proposed development would overtake close to half of the square, 8.3-acre parcel, which the church still owns, property records show.
+property records show.
 Subdivisions with two-story homes would replace the vast parking lot that currently spans the northern and western halves of the lot, and the dozens of giant pine trees along those edges would be chopped down, evidently to make space for a wall.

 The prospect of a gated community of two-story houses dismayed several residents in the surrounding neighborhood of one-story homes.